gbdev/pandocs/content/Rendering.md

 A tile does not encode color information.
 Instead, a tile assigns a *color ID* to each of its pixels, ranging from 0 to 3.
 For this reason, Game Boy graphics are also called *2bpp* (2 bits per pixel).
-When a tile is used in Background or Window, these color IDs are associated with a *palette*.
+When a tile is used in the Background or Window, these color IDs are associated with a *palette*.
 When a tile is used in a OBJ, the IDs 1 to 3 are associated with a palette, but ID 0 means transparent.